Web/mobile push: Introduction and core concepts

 What are push notifications?

-How push works
+How push notifications work

-- Opt-in based: users must give permission for a website or app to send them notifications.
+- Opt-in based: Users must give permission for a website or app to send them notifications.

 Technical overview